mustafaoral/personal-website/src/posts/2019-10-26-js-functions-csharp-methods.md

 ---
-title: Passing JavaScript functions as parameters &mdash; and the C# equivalent
+title: "Passing JavaScript functions as parameters &mdash; and the C# equivalent"
 date: 2019-10-26
 ---